DSCHUFS/CodeFestival-FE/README.md

 <img src="https://codefestival.gdghufs.com/static/assets/thumbnail.png" width="100%" height="auto" alt="thumbnail"/>

 Welcome to the web frontend repository for the 2024 Hankuk University of Foreign Studies (HUFS) Code Festival.
-This repository contains the code for the landing page and competition archive.
+This repository includes the code for the landing page, competition archive, and other festival features.

 ## Features

 - **Landing Page for Registration**: A dedicated page for participants to sign up for the Code Festival.
-- **Competition Details**: Information about the event, including schedules, categories, and judging criteria.
+- **Competition Details**: Detailed event information, such as schedules, categories, and judging criteria.
 - **FAQ Page**: Answers to common questions to help participants navigate the event smoothly.
 - **Gallery**: A section showcasing event highlights, previous competitions, and participant achievements, providing a glimpse into the Code Festival experience.

 These pages leverage Next.js's `Intercepting Routes` and `Parallel Routes`, allowing for greater flexibility in navigation and page rendering.
 This architecture ensures that users experience seamless transitions and efficient data loading across the platform.

 ## Tech Stack